Find Community

 When is it Time for a Care Home?

 When should someone with dementia go into a care home or memory care community?
-It’s a question Dr. Peterson is asked frequently.
+It’s a question Dr. Petersen is asked frequently.
 “Alzheimer’s disease and dementia progress over time.
-Most family members aren’t equipped to care for someone with advanced forms memory loss,” says Dr. Peterson.
+Most family members aren’t equipped to care for someone with advanced forms memory loss,” says Dr. Petersen.
 “The time to have this discussion and to start exploring options is before symptoms progress.
 Waiting until there is a crisis can limit your choices.
 You may not be able to get into the community you want or the one that’s best for your loved one.”

 • You are afraid to sleep at night for fear something will happen.